JohnCoene/javascript-for-r/_book/4-11-shiny-first-look.md

 });")
 ```

-That done it can be incorporated into the application built thus far.
+That done it can be incorporated into the application (Figure \@ref(fig:jbox-end)) built thus far.
 Something interesting could be done server-side, but to keep things brief and straightforward, we merely print the value of the input to the R console.

 ```r
 library(shiny)